mfranca0009/TicTacToe/README.md

 Tic-Tac-Toe for a class project related to Unreal Game Programming with C++.

+Main branch offers the classic tic-tac-toe version with a 3x3 grid and matching 3 blocks to win a round.
+Check the 5x5gridmatch3 branch for 5x5 grid support.

 # Controls

 [Left Mouse Button] - Activate a block